xpl0t/ezci/README.md

 ## Description

-Easy CI is a CLI to trigger pipelines for rappid continuous integration
+Easy CI is a CLI to trigger pipelines for rapid continuous integration

 ## Installation